mind6/Inherit.jl/docs/src/index.md

 # Interaction with modules

-Object oriented programming is most helpful when applications have grown across multiple modules.
-Even though __Inherit.jl__ can be used inside scripts, its true use case is to assert __common interfaces__ shared by different data types. __Verification__ of method declarations takes place in the `__init__()` function of the module which the implementing type belongs to (i.e. where the `@implement` macro is used).
+An object oriented programming style can be useful to applications that span across multiple modules.
+Even though __Inherit.jl__ can be used inside of scripts, its true usefulness is to assert __common interfaces__ shared by different data types from different modules. __Verification__ of method declarations take place in the `__init__()` function of the module which the implementing type belongs to (i.e. where the `@implement` macro is used).

 ## The module `__init__()` function

-The specially named function `__init__()` is called after the module has been fully loaded by Julia.
+The specially named module-level (i.e. top-level) function `__init__()` is called after the module has been fully loaded by Julia.
 If an interface definition has not been met, an exception will be thrown.

 ```jldoctest
 module M1